Behat/docs/quick_intro.rst

 Executing Behat
 ~~~~~~~~~~~~~~~

 I think we're ready to see Behat in action!
-Lets run it:
+Let's run it:

 .. code-block:: bash